Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 Rules are there to be broken and change will make people look.

-- How to create an effective email campaign by Vertical Response.
-Many good guides to email marketing.
+- How to create an effective email campaign.
+Vertical Response.

-- Pixabay and Gratisography.
-Two resources for free images.
+- Pixabay, Upsplash and Gratisography.
+Copyright free images.